Updates

 Congratulations to these very hard-working students!

+Thinking Ahead for the 2026-2027 School Year?
+Try a Course In Family and Consumer Science!
 Family and Consumer Science courses prepare individuals for personal and family life as they merge the challenges of living and working in a diverse, global society.
-Abundant opportunities are provided for students to develop the knowledge, skill, attitude, and behaviors for:
+Abundant opportunities are provided for students to develop the knowledge, skill, attitude, and behaviors for: Promoting optimal nutrition and wellness.

+Consider Joining the Academy of Hospitality and Tourism!
 The Lancaster Academy of Hospitality and Tourism (AOHT) focuses on preparing students for careers in the service industry including travel, hospitality, marketing, transportation, education, healthcare, real estate, entertainment, mass media and so much more!
 Through our partnerships with local businesses and Buffalo State University, Lancaster is able to provide our students with a wide variety of career choices in the customer service, hospitality, tourism and restaurant industries.
+AOHT offers dual enrollment opportunities with Buffalo State University which enables students to earn up to 24 college credits while taking courses at LHS and completing the AOHT program.
+Industry experience/Disney trip to participate in their Youth Education Series program (As permitted) Leadership and event planning opportunities within LHS and the Lancaster community For more info: Contact Ms. Wilson in rm.
+219 (kwilson@lancasterschools.org) or attend the Academy Information Night.

 Marketing